MediaPlay-Discord/metaverse/README.md

 # VR?
 Soon enough, though it'll be available on mobile. (if you have a VR headset for phones like Google Cardboard, VR BOX, ...)

+# My Matrix account is on matrix.org, why can't I log in?
+For some reason, matrix.org gives back numbers instead of JSON.
+You can try using another Matrix homeserver for now, there will be an option to use a token soon (if you're using Element, you can find it in Settings -> Help & About -> Advanced -> Access Token).

 ---

 Web 3.0 will definitely come soon.
 Not sure if the metaverse is (really) the future of the internet or is just a hype.